starhoshi/orderable.ts/README.md

 Cloud Functions rarely fire multiple times.
 The inventory will be reduced more, or __multiple payout__ will occur.

 We use transactions to prevent it.
 Once Orderable is started, save the flag in `neoTask.completed`.

-Once Orderable is started, save the flag in `neoTask.completed`.
-And if the flag is already on, Orderable will stop. https://github.com/starhoshi/orderable.ts/blob/master/orderable/src/orderable.ts#L433-L434
+And if the flag is already true, Orderable will stop. https://github.com/starhoshi/orderable.ts/blob/master/orderable/src/orderable.ts#L433-L434